Ordered before 4:00 PM = delivered the next business day

 3. Through the night:

-• Each cycle lasts approximately 90 minutes to 2 hours, with the REM sleep stages becoming longer as the night progresses.
+• Each cycle lasts about 90 minutes to 2 hours, with the REM sleep stages lengthening as the night progresses.

 4. Early in the morning: